SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

-4. Nested if else statements - Nested if else statements are a common programming construct in JavaScript and many other programming languages.
+4. Nested if else statements:

+Nested if else statements are a common programming construct in JavaScript and many other programming languages.
 They allow you to test multiple conditions and execute different blocks of code based on the results of those conditions.

 ```js
 const temperature = 30;